 7. Don’t buy bottled water.

 You are going to be walking many miles in the hot Florida sun and you need to stay hydrated.
-Bring a bottle to fill!
+Bring a water bottle to fill!
 Sneaky tip: Quick-service restaurants provide water and ice to guests free of charge, even if you aren’t buying food.
 Definitely take advantage of this!

 8. Don’t get an all-inclusive meal plan.